 ProtoGrow is an all natural plant food featuring kelp and fish emulsion.
 A concentrate, one quart bottle makes 24 gallons!

 Plus You Get Our "Food Storage Secrets" Course

 This is a great way to learn the basics of canning.
-All on three DVDs.
-This is old time - real life canning and putting up food the old fashion way.
+(Available for digital download only at this time) This is old time - real life canning and putting up food the old-fashioned way.
 Very reliable.
 Great Information!